shailykhamesra/squad_parking_space/README.md

 ```

 Overview of design -
-1. For creating the user friendly enviorment, we need to process the input.
+1. For creating the user friendly environment, we need to process the input.
 This processing of the input does not limit us to case sensitivity.
 2. We can use any command line interface library for easing the process but I have created and used my own interface.
 3. All the top level functionalities are visible to the users but the real functioning behind them is all encapsulated.
 4. For easing the development process I have maintained not to use any hard coded values rather I have used constant file to have a single source of truth.